MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 For the JSON schema we use a compositional model, where a set of individual schemas are used to create entities that align with the RDF classes.
 These schemas can then be composed (via referencing) to create new entities.
 Each entity can be nested inside other entities or included in an array of entities.

 Each entity requires the property ``entityType``.
-Knowing the entityType allows applications to reference the correct schema when validating or parsing the data.
+Knowing the entity type allows applications to reference the correct schema when validating or parsing the data.

 > **Entity**: A top level concept in the ontology that includes a set of properties with associated values.

-> **Property**: A ``<key> <value>`` pair where the value can be an entity, complex type (object or array of objects), or primitive value (string, number, Boolean or null)
+> **Property**: A \<key\>\<value\> pair where the value can be an entity, complex type (object or array of objects), or primitive value (string, number, Boolean or null)

 The schema follows some general conventions:
-- Each entity is defined in its own JSON schema.
+- Each entity is defined as a separate JSON schema.
 - The first letter of a defined entity is capitalized.
 - Entities are required to declare their ``entityType`` and have a unique ``identifier``.

 Below we show a section of the schema for Narrative Location, which illustrates how the ``identifier`` sub-Schema is included by reference.
-The Location is itself an entity and therefore capitalized; it includes an identifier for the Location ***(see Identifiers and references)*** as well as the ``name`` and ``description`` properties.
+The Location is itself an entity and therefore capitalized; it references the Location entity using an identifier.
+The properties ``name`` and ``description`` follow.

 **JSON Schema**
 ```JSON